 Your customers take a path on the way to their purchase.
 It’s called the customer journey

 , or their customer journey stages, your message is much more likely to be understood.
 We like to think that our customer’s journey will be linear – that they’ll find out about us on social media, click, and learn, and then buy.
 Or that they’ll do some online research, somehow find our information and click through until they’ve made a purchase.
 But that’s not always the case.
-Sometimes, it takes days – even weeks – before a customer is ready to make a purchase.
+Sometimes, it takes days – even weeks – before a customer is ready to make a purchase

 Avoid turn-offs and frustrations

 she needed to make a smart decision.
 I’m sure it’s happened to you.
 You think you might want to buy something.
 The research begins.
 And when you finally get in touch with a company, it appears as if the company doesn’t care if you purchase.
 It doesn’t seem to want to give you the information you need.
 Why, that’s enough to make you want to check out competing brands

 Mapping the customer journey stages

 , or interaction that a customer can have with you along the way, including post-purchase.
 That extends from his gaining awareness of your business to his thank-you note.

 A thorough look at the buying journey will reveal pain points that your marketing team, as well as other parts of your operation, must address.
 Customer-focused marketing requires a deep, step-by-step investigation

 What are the stages of the customer journey?

-Different experts define them in different ways, but many marketers consider these to be the four stages of a customer’s journey:
+Different experts define them in different ways, but many marketers consider these to be the four stages of a customer’s journey

 - The awareness stage, in which customer begins searching for the answer to a problem and encounters your brand for the first time.

-The consideration stage, in which the consumer researches your brand and your competition.
+- The consideration stage, in which the consumer researches your brand and your competition.
 He or she is visiting websites, review sites, and other informational sites, examining ads and marketing material, and perhaps visiting brick-and-mortar stores.

-The decision stage, in which the consumer has completed the research and is ready to commit.
+- The decision stage, in which the consumer has completed the research and is ready to commit.

 - The retention stage, in which the customer evaluates his or her experience with your business.
 This is a more important stage than you might think – this is where you build brand loyalty.

 at every stage.
 If you are concerned, for example, with being sure that you have the right staff in the right places, you might want to look at that issue through the lens of how it affects your customers’ awareness, consideration, decision, and retention.